nairvishnumail/Ai-Rizzer/README.md

 5. Open a Pull Request

 ### License
-Distributed under the MIT License.
+Distributed under the APACHE License.
 See LICENSE for more information.

 ### Acknowledgments
 To all the chatbots out there, who graciously put up with our AI's playful antics.